chlee201220/Enhancing-Seabed-Sediment-Classification-with-Multibeam-Echo-Sounding-and-Self-training/README.md

 # Enhancing Seabed Sediment Classification with Multibeam Echo-Sounding and Self-training
-by ChangHoon Lee<sup>, Sujung Park a, Daeung Yoon a* Bo-Yeon Yib , and Moonsoo Limc
+by ChangHoon Lee<a> , Sujung Park a, Daeung Yoon a* Bo-Yeon Yib , and Moonsoo Limc

 a Energy and resources engineering, Chonnam National University, Gwangju 61186, Republic of Korea